stan-dev/design-docs/designs/0035-pre-model-gqs.md

 ## Impact of not implementing

-Users will find it impossible to do discrete sampling that interacts with the model and will find it very challenging to do imputation.
+Users will find it impossible to do discrete sampling that interacts with the model and will find it very challenging to do missing data imputation.

 # Unresolved questions
 [unresolved-questions]: #unresolved-questions

+None known.

 # Citations